caseyg/awesome/TOPICS.md

 *   [ibm-granite/granite-code-models](https://github.com/ibm-granite/granite-code-models) - Granite Code Models: A Family of Open Foundation Models for Code Intelligence

 *   [Aider-AI/conventions](https://github.com/Aider-AI/conventions) - Community-contributed convention files for use with aider

-*   [google-a2a/A2A](https://github.com/google-a2a/A2A) - An open protocol enabling communication and interoperability between opaque agentic applications.

 *   [GrayAreaorg/airtable-to-sqlite](https://github.com/GrayAreaorg/airtable-to-sqlite) -